Frames & Flowers Framed Thank You Card PP695

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

 Today it's Sunday and time for this week's new challenge over at The Paper Players!
-It's the turn of the fabulous Anne Marie to host this week and she has a bright colour challenge for us to work with:
+It's the fabulous LeAnne's turn to host this week and she has a fun challenge for us to work with:

 Here's the low-down on today's card:

-Two very different cards but I think both work with these colours.
+I thought I would prefer this card, but actually ended up liking my starry version better - go figure!
 Which one do you prefer?
 Do leave me a comment below - I'd love to hear your thoughts.

 Here is the visual summary of the key products used on today's project for you to pin for easy reference: